These are prime examples of what not to do while visiting this iconic national park.

 Several years ago, a group of Canadian men actually had arrest warrants issued for them after they walked out on the Grand Prismatic Spring.
 Another man was fined after trying to collect water from a feature in Mammoth hot springs.
 A few years ago, a man died after falling into a spring in the Norris geyser basin.
 Stay on the boardwalks!

 Aside from bison, the next most likely animal you'll encounter in Yellowstone is elk.
 Mammoth Hot Springs, in particular, is a spot you're pretty much guaranteed to see them.
 Still, every fall, the NPS has to continually warn tourists about the dangers of elk, especially during the rut!

 This compilation shows you shouldn't get too close to the elk during the rut, even in your vehicle.
 One bull has no problems ramming multiple vehicles.

-And don’t discount the cow elk either.
-Video of a woman getting rammed by an angry female elk went viral back in June.
+And don't discount the cow elk either.
+Because they will chase you and mess you up if given the chance.
 Give these magnificent members of the deer family some space.

 7. Leave animals in distress alone

 This is one of the more recent and extreme dumb tourist stories.
-Back in May, a couple of men became world famous after they placed a lost bison calf into the back of their vehicle.
+In May of 2016, a couple of men became world famous after they placed a lost bison calf into the back of their vehicle.

 Unfortunately, the baby ended up being euthanized by the National Park Service after the herd rejected it.
 One of the men was fined $110 and suffered untold ridicule in the incident.